sonocircuit/EXIST-RIP/README.md

 ## Credits

-Thanks to [Whimsical Raps](http://whimsicalraps.com) for designing RIP and making this possible.
+Thanks to [Whimsical Raps](http://whimsicalraps.com) for designing RIP and making this possible and to Meng Qi for the name inspiration.